allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 ## Usage

+#### Weighted Graph
 BFS and DFS are demonstrated on a graph of US cities.
 Note that while the paths between nodes have costs, the path costs are not used by either algorithm when selecting nodes to visit, only for calculating the final found path cost.
 The graph is represented programmatically as a dictionary.

 ![us map distances]({{ a11isonliu.github.io}}assets/images/posts/2020/search-algorithms/us_map_distances.png)
 ![us map times]({{ a11isonliu.github.io}}assets/images/posts/2020/search-algorithms/us_map_times.png)

-Using the algorithms to find the optimal path from Chicago to New York using two different weights for the graph, distances and times:
+Using the algorithms to find a path from Chicago to New York using two different weights for the graph, distances and times:

 Distances:
 ```